JLC2141/intro_to_cli/README.md

 Meaning, anything you type and data you use to interact with GitHub copilot will be shared with GitHub to better train their AI models **unless you choose to opt out**.
 I recommend opting out to err on the side of caution.
 Remember, this tutorial is just toy data that we're using in a public setting. **You have to be much more cautious when using AI with data containing PII/PHI and confidential information related to your institution.**

+## Final notes

+Congratulations!
+You have learned some vital commands that bioinformaticians use every day in their work.
+Familiarizing yourself with these commands prior to the in-person workshop will help you immensely.

 > [!NOTE] <br>
 > You will not need to memorize all of these commands in preparation for the workshop.
 > The in-person workshop contains tutorials and format similar to this CLI workshop.

+It's more important that you understand the concepts and the "whys" compared to memorizing every detail of this tutorial.

 > [!TIP] <br>
 > Once you feel more comfortable with the concepts of the command line, you can save time via copying and pasting from code blocks embedded within the tutorial.